kanekop/another-hour-gen2-Claude/README.md

 # Another Hour Clock

 Another Hour Clock is a unique web-based application that redefines your perception of time.
-It primarily features a conceptual clock operating on a 23-hour day, achieved by adjusting the an "Another Hour" (AH) period.
-This project also includes a World Clock feature displaying multiple timezones with this unique AH concept, alongside standard time tools like a stopwatch and timer.
+It primarily features a conceptual clock operating on a 23-hour day, achieved by running time slightly faster and incorporating an "Another Hour" (AH) period (the real-time 23rd hour).
+This project also includes an advanced World Clock, AH-aware time tools (Stopwatch, Timer), and an Admin Panel for configuration.
+The entire site defaults to a light theme, with the main clock page visually transitioning to a dark theme during its AH period.

 ## Table of Contents